 “Professor, is this really necessary?”
 Natasha pleaded, stepping aside as Mara walked past her.
 The girl was a Beater on Hufflepuff’s Quidditch team, and she most certainly did not want to envoke the Hufflepuff’s wrath.
 Professor Knight didn’t answer, simply gesturing for Natasha to take her seat.
 Sighing forlornly, Natasha dropped into the seat beside Louis with a world-weary expression.
 Louis frowned.

-"Maybe Mr Weasley will be a good influence on you, Miss Fielding," Professor Knight suggested cheerfully, a bright smile on her face, and Natasha hated the fact that she was so damn attractive.
-All the boys - even the normally sensible Louis - drooled over the professor's good looks.
+“Maybe Mr Weasley will be a good influence on you, Miss Fielding,” Professor Knight suggested cheerfully, a bright smile on her face.
+Natasha hated the fact that she was so attractive and young, at that.
+All the boys – even the normally sensible Louis – drooled over the professor’s good looks.

-"Sorry."
-Natasha's quill fell from her hand onto the desk, and blushing furiously, she hastily picked it up, all the while glancing curiously at Louis.
+“Sorry.”
+Natasha’s quill fell from her hand onto the desk, and blushing furiously, she hastily picked it up, all the while glancing curiously at Louis.
 Louis Weasley being only considered mildly attractive was another understatement.
-With his neat, golden blonde hair, dark blue eyes, soft voice and charming smile, he could bend anyone to his will.
-Sometimes being part-Veela paid off, even if it was
+With his neat, golden blonde hair, dark blue eyes, soft voice and charming smile, he could bend anyone to his will if he flashed them just the right look.

-"What do you have to be sorry for?"
-Natasha asked him, hoping that he hadn't noticed her long silence.
+“What do you have to be sorry for?”
+Natasha asked him, hoping that he hadn’t noticed her long silence.
 Louis shrugged, a thoughtful look on his face, replaced quickly by an arch of his eyebrow.

-"Natasha."
+“Natasha.”
 So much for peaceful silences, then.
 Natasha glanced up towards Louis, pushing her light brown hair back behind her ears.
-This was why she didn't want to get a haircut as she found herself constantly pushing back her hair, but her mother, who needed short hair to work with computers, had insisted.
+This was why she didn’t want to get a haircut as she found herself constantly pushing back her hair, but her mother, who needed short hair to work with computers, had insisted.
 Louis shifted uncomfortably in his seat, tapping his fingers nervously against his knee and avoiding her eyes.
 Natasha tried her best to raise an eyebrow, but the best she could do was go cross-eyed.
 She envied the way Nicole did it right now at her, from her seat on the other end of the classroom.